» Health and Disability » » Female Health Issues

 Human eggs are microscopically small, but need to travel to a woman's womb if she is going to have a successful pregnancy.
 Although the process is essential for a successful pregnancy, scientists know little about how eggs move through the muscular Fallopian tubes.
 It was generally assumed that tiny hair-like projections, called cilia, in the lining of the tubes, waft eggs along assisted by muscle contractions in the tube walls.

-By studying tubes from mice, Professor Ward and his team discovered that caffeine stops the actions of specialised pacemaker cells in the wall of the tubes.
+By studying tubes from mice, Professor Ward and his team discovered that caffeine stops the actions of specialized pacemaker cells in the wall of the tubes.
 These cells coordinate tube contractions so that when they are inhibited, eggs can't move down the tubes.
 In fact these muscle contractions play a bigger role than the beating cilia in moving the egg towards the womb.
 "This provides an intriguing explanation as to why women with high caffeine consumption often take longer to conceive than women who do not consume caffeine," says Professor Ward.

 Discovering the link between caffeine consumption and reduced fertility has benefits.